 A highly flexible MSc for graduates who wish to explore an area of their work or other interests at depth.

-This course is designed for graduates with good first degrees who wish to explore an area of their work or other interests at depth.
-They will have the opportunity to utilise the specialist facilities within the Cranfield Forensic Institute (CFI) and Cranfield University as a whole to carry out a significant research project of their own under the supervision of one or more Cranfield specialists.
+This course is designed for graduates with good first degrees who wish to explore an area of their work or other interests in more detail.
+Students will have the opportunity to utilise the specialist facilities within the Cranfield Forensic Institute (CFI) and Cranfield University as a whole to carry out a significant research project of their own under the supervision of one or more Cranfield specialists.

 Potential students are encouraged to consult the staff pages and modules to identify a potential supervisor and topic and approach them directly.
 They are also strongly advised to visit the site and talk personally with relevant academic staff.
-Alternatively, email email@example.com and state you interests and you will be put in touch with an appropriate person.
+Alternatively, email email@example.com stating your interests and you will be put in touch with an appropriate person.

 Start date, duration and location

-- Duration: 1 year full-time, 2 years part time
+- Duration: one year full-time, two years part time

 - Teaching location: Shrivenham